 I originally wrote this article as a guest post on MindTheProduct.com

 Users can’t access the software.
 Errors appear all over the place.
 The site is non-responsive.
-Etc. And this is all happening while your marketing team is working at full steam letting the world know about your grand new product release.
+Etc. And this is all happening while your marketing team is working at full steam letting the world know about your brand new product release.
 Indeed, this is a Product Manager’s worst nightmare.

 So as a Product Manager, what can you do to mitigate these risks?
 In this post, I share some of the precautions you can take to minimize the risk of a failed launch.
 With strategy, planning, hard work, and a bit of good luck, you can avoid these failed situations.